San people: Hoodia traditional knowledge agreement

-Hoodia gordonii, used by the San, was patented by the South African Council for Scientific and Industrial Research (CSIR) in 1998, for its presumed appetite suppressing quality.
+Hoodia gordonii, used by the San, was patented by the South African Council for Scientific and Industrial Research (CSIR) in 1998, for its presumed appetite suppressing quality, although, according to a 2006 review, no published scientific evidence supported hoodia as an appetite suppressant in humans.
 A licence was granted to Phytopharm, for development of the active ingredient in the Hoodia plant, p57 (glycoside), to be used as a pharmaceutical drug for dieting.
 Once this patent was brought to the attention of the San, a benefit-sharing agreement was reached between them and the CSIR in 2003.
 This would award royalties to the San for the benefits of their indigenous knowledge.
 During the case, the San people were represented and assisted by the Working Group of Indigenous Minorities in Southern Africa (WIMSA), the South African San Council and the South African San Institute.

 This benefit-sharing agreement is one of the first to give royalties to the holders of traditional knowledge used for drug sales.
 The terms of the agreement are contentious, because of their apparent lack of adherence to the Bonn Guidelines on Access to Genetic Resources and Benefit Sharing, as outlined in the Convention on Biological Diversity (CBD).
 The San have yet to profit from this agreement, as P57 has still not yet been legally developed and marketed.